 The Galician climate has four genuine seasons, with temperatures ranging from about 5°C in the winter to the low 20s in the summer.
 In the mountains it can be significantly colder in the winter.
 Spaniards know Galicia to be ‘the rainy region’ and you can expect to see rain even during the summer months.
 There is less rain than in Britain but it is still wet enough to be easily Spain’s ‘greenest’ countryside.
 The summer climate has traditionally attracted many Spanish visitors who are keen to escape the often oppressive temperatures of the southern half of the country.

 Galicia has three international airports, Santiago de Compostela, La Coruña and Vigo.
 Unfortunately, there are few international arrivals so it often proves worthwhile to take either Iberia or BA to Madrid or Barcelona and then take an internal flight.
-It’s also possible to access Galicia by road if you take a sea ferry to Santander.
+It’s also possible to access Galicia by road if you take a sea ferry to Bilbao or Santander.
 Additionally, RENFE runs trains from the major cities in Spain and Portugal to Santiago and there’s a remarkably picturesque train ride from Vigo to La Coruña.
 As in many parts of Spain now, the road network is vastly improved with excellent motorways going down south towards Madrid and Lisbon.
 There are also a growing number of cruise ship passengers arriving in Vigo, A Coruña and Ferrol.

 A great way to see this spectacular region of Spain is on a private tour of Galicia with driver.